Remembering Wayne Shorter, a jazz traveler as mysterious and beautiful as any in the music’s history

 “Speak No Evil” album cover courtesy uDiscover

 By then, he was commenting as a kind of “cosmic philosopher,” as he did with “Infant Eyes,” written for his daughter Miyako: “I saw all infancy in her eyes, everyone who’s ever been an infant.
 An infant being a new start.
 People reminisce about past stuff, let it take over the present, but with every moment, you’re born.”
 Such insight feels especially apt now, as perhaps he’s being reborn somewhere, as a star child.
+Thus, Speak No Evil proved as communicative and heartfelt as is was captivating and challenging.

 Other albums from his mid-1960s frieze of noirish Blue Note masterworks include Night Dreamer, Juju, Adam’s Apple, The All-Seeing Eye, Schizophrenia, and The Soothsayer, all necessary listening to gain a sense of the compositional and conceptual talent that sculpted an unfolding progressive profile of modern jazz.
-Though a bit of an outlier among the Blue Notes, Super Nova is memorable for Antonio Carlos Jobim’s “Dindi,” sung by Maria Booker who was, at the time, splitting up with her husband Walter Booker, who accompanied her on guitar.
+Though a bit of an outlier compared to his other Blue Notes, Super Nova is memorable for Antonio Carlos Jobim’s “Dindi,” sung by Maria Booker who was, at the time, splitting up with her husband Walter Booker, who accompanied her on guitar.
 She dissolved into tears amid the recording, which was retained, and the interpretation quivers with poignancy.
 Part of the lyric:

 Oh Dindi…